threalwinky/threalwinky.github.io/content/post/reverse-proxy-bypass/index.md

 Now it seems safer.
 Now we can config another server just using `listen` and `proxy_pass` in this nginx config file.

-Weakness: Bypass, Sensitive Data Exposure or LFI, RCE, etc.
+Weakness: Bypass, Sensitive Data Exposure or LFI, etc.

 * Caching